akhilaappana/Blood_Connect_Spring/README.md

-Blood Connect
+##Blood Connect

 Blood Connect is a Spring Boot + Thymeleaf web application that connects blood donors with people in need of blood.
 It provides a simple and effective platform where donors can register, recipients can request blood, and admins can manage blood bank records efficiently.

-Features
+##Features
-*User Authentication(Login & Signup for Donors/Recipients/Admins)
+-User Authentication(Login & Signup for Donors/Recipients/Admins)
-*Donor Registration with personal details, blood group & availability *Blood Requests (submit & track requests)
+-Donor Registration with personal details, blood group & availability -Blood Requests (submit & track requests)
-*Search Donors by blood group and location
+-Search Donors by blood group and location
 Admin Dashboard to manage users, donors, and requests Statistics View(blood availability by type)
 Features